jeremymouzin/fem-rock-paper-scissors/README-template.md

 - Some dotted colored outline on `:hover` and `:focus-visible` so that people navigating with keyboard can enjoy it too.
 I used `currentColor` property to make the color of the outline the same as the button.
 - Some nice box-shadow on the rules button when hover or focus-visible (I removed the default ouline of the browser)
-- Add a rounded red (same red as rock choice) outline for the close button in the rules dialog when using keyboard to select it
+- A rounded red (same red as rock choice) outline for the close button in the rules dialog when using keyboard to select it
+- A bounce effect on the play again button and an hover/focus-visible effect (bouncing faster)

 ## Author